imagekit-developer/imagekit-java/README.md

 ## Versioning
 This document presents a list of changes that break existing functionality of previous versions.
 We try our best to minimize these disruptions, but sometimes they are unavoidable and they will be in major versions.

 ### Breaking History:

-Even under this circumstance, we will not modify versioned releases.
-For example, if we release a breaking change in 1.0.3, we will not simply overwrite version 1.0.3; we will release a new version 1.0.4 that fixes the breaking change.

-### Title
+Changes from 1.0.3 -> 2.0.0 are listed below

-- Result object raw and getMap() properties:
+1. Result object raw and getMap() properties:

 **What changed**
 - raw and getMap() has been deprecated.